 FDEs are consulted by law firms, financial institutions, insurance companies, government agencies, and other businesses in cases where there are allegations of forgery, alteration of documents, or fabrication of records.

-Linton Mohammed is certified by the American Board of Forensic Document Examiners (ABFDE) and earned a Diploma in Document Examination from the Forensic Science Society (United Kingdom).
-He is a Fellow and current Chair of the Questioned Document Section of the American Academy of Forensic Sciences (AAFS), a member and Past-President of the American Society of Questioned Document Examiners (ASQDE), and is a member of the Forensic Science Society, and the Canadian Society of Forensic Science.
+Dr. Linton Mohammed is certified by the American Board of Forensic Document Examiners (ABFDE) and earned a Diploma in Document Examination from the Chartered Society of Forensic Science (United Kingdom).
+He is a Fellow of the American Academy of Forensic Sciences and served from 2016 -2018 as the Chair of the Questioned Documents Section of the American Academy of Forensic Sciences (AAFS), a member and Past-President of the American Society of Questioned Document Examiners (ASQDE), and is a member of the Chartered Society of Forensic Sciences, and the Canadian Society of Forensic Science.

 Dr. Mohammed served for 2 years as a member of the Scientific Area Committee (SAC) for Physics/Pattern Evidence.
 This SAC oversees Forensic Document Examination, and examinations in Firearms and Tool marks, Latent Prints, Footwear & Tire Track, and Blood Spatter.
 This committee is working within the National Institute of Science and Technology/Organization of Scientific Area Committees (NIST/OSAC) to develop standards for the forensic sciences.